-Progression in coursework, IPPE or APPE during an appeal is the decision of the Dean, consistent with the Graduate and Professional Catalog.
-The Dean's decision regarding progression cannot be appealed.
+Progression in didactic coursework, IPPE, or APPE during an appeal is the decision of the Dean, consistent with the Graduate and Professional Catalog.
+The Dean's decision regarding progression during an appeal cannot be appealed.

 4.4.2 Level 1 Appeal for Final Grades and Other Academic Penalties